Frequently Asked Questions

-Yes, we offer an SEN specialist route at Primary level in partnership with SEND Teaching School.
-In addition, all our Primary and Secondary trainees have the opportunity to spend a full week in an SEN school as part of their training programme and following this placement some trainees opt to undertake an extended placement in an SEN setting.
+Yes, we offer an SEN specialist route at Primary level.
+Trainees on this route will spend 2 terms in an SEND setting and one term in a mainstream school.
+In addition, all our Primary and Secondary trainees have the opportunity to spend a full week in an SEN school as part of their training programme and following this placement, some trainees opt to undertake an extended, second placement in an SEN setting.

 How do I write my teacher training personal statement?

-When you submit your UCAS application you will need to write a personal statement.
-This is your opportunity to make a big impression, but the available space is limited to 4,000 characters.
+When you submit your application you will need to write a personal statement.
+This is your opportunity to make a big impression, but the available space is limited to 4,000 characters (UCAS) or 600 words (on the DfE Apply Portal).
 A good statement will highlight your personal attributes and how you will bring these into teaching.
 You should try and make your statement stand out and avoid using clichés and generic statements that do not tell us something about you as an individual.
 You will find more information on our application form page (hyperlink https://georgeabbottraining.co.uk/application-form/)